WeftFinance/weft_docs/content/roadmap.md

 ### Beta Release on Stokenet (Second Half of October) <Badge type="info">Completed</Badge>

-Following the Babylon launch, we transition to the **Weft Beta version** on the final iteration of Stocknet.
+Following the Babylon launch, we transition to the **Weft Beta version** on the final iteration of Stoknet.
 This phase is dedicated to **refining the platform** based on user feedback, and the distribution of **WEFT Tokens through airdrops continues** as part of the **5% allocation** mentioned earlier.

 ## November 2023: MVP Release